Individual tutoring

 Mathematics Help Centre

 The Mathematics Help Centre provides free tutoring by graduate students.
-It is a free service offered by the Department of Mathematics for all first year students to get help with mathematics.
-Located at 311 Machray Hall, the help centre is staffed by graduate students with a passion for teaching.
-You can come to the help centre if you have specific questions you wish to ask one of our tutors, or you can just come and use it as a study space with help on hand should you get stuck.
-Either way, bring your notes and your brains and come get help with those problems you've been stuck on!
+It is a free service offered by the Department of Mathematics for all first-level students to get help with mathematics.
+We are at 107 Machray Hall.
+Our tutors are graduate students with a passion for teaching.
+You can come to the Help Centre if you have specific questions you wish to ask one of our tutors, or you can use it as a study space with help on hand should you get stuck.

 See the webpage for hours and other resources.